1958 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 2003 - Present

-While circulated examples trade near face value, premium specimens in MS66 and above command thousands of dollars at auction.
-This steep price gradient reflectsโachieving full detail on Monticello’s steps required precise die alignment and optimal planchet quality, conditions rarely met during high-volume production runs.
+Premium specimens in MS66 and above command thousands of dollars at auction.
+This steep price gradient reflects the difficulty of achieving full detail on Monticello’s steps — a result that required precise die alignment and optimal planchet quality, conditions rarely met during high-volume production.

-The 1958 Jefferson nickel exemplifies the concept of conditional rarity.
-Though over 185 million pieces were minted between Philadelphia and Denver, survival rates in gem grades remain remarkably low.
-Decades of circulation decimated the population of pristine specimens, creating scarcity at the top end.
-Full Steps designations further restrict the elite tier, as these coins represent perhaps 1% of the surviving mint state population.
-Collectors recognize this scarcity dynamic, driving competitive bidding for MS67+ examples.
+The 1958 Jefferson nickel is a textbook example of conditional rarity.
+Though over 185 million pieces were struck between Philadelphia and Denver, survival rates in gem grades remain very low.
+Full Steps (FS) designations — meaning all five or six steps at the base of Monticello are cleanly defined — further restrict the elite tier, since these coins represent roughly 1% of the surviving Mint State population.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money